 Have you ever noticed the abundance of traffic signs around you?
-Everywhere you look there are traffic signs.
-Some signs regulate the flow of traffic like speed limit signs and stop signs.
-Other signs tell you what to expect ahead such as construction signs, speed bump signs, and curvy road signs.
+Everywhere you look, there are traffic signs.
+Some signs regulate the flow of traffic, like speed limit signs and stop signs.
+Other signs tell you what to expect ahead, such as construction signs, speed bump signs, and curvy road signs.
 Then there are signs that indicate your location or provide directions such as street names, mile markers, and exit signs.
 The most important thing about traffic signs is that every sign serves a purpose.
 Some provide drivers with useful information, some keep drivers safe during their travels, and some direct drivers toward their destination.
 Without traffic signs driving would be a chaotic, frustrating, and dangerous endeavor.

-In this regard, traffic signs serve as a great metaphor for the Bible because without proper “signage” from God our lives would be a chaotic, frustrating, and dangerous endeavor!
+In this regard, traffic signs serve as a great metaphor for the Bible because, without proper “signage” from God, our lives would be a chaotic, frustrating, and dangerous endeavor!
 Through His inspired word, God gave us the signs we need to provide us with useful information, safety guidelines, and directions to our ultimate destination.
 That is why the Bible is “profitable for teaching, for reproof, for correction, and for training in righteousness, [so] that the man of God may be complete, equipped for every good work” (2 Timothy 3:16-17).
-Therefore, when you see a traffic sign I encourage you to consider its biblical counterpart.
+Therefore, when you see a traffic sign, I encourage you to consider its biblical counterpart.

 A “Do Not Enter” sign can remind us of things we are to avoid.
-For example, we can be reminded to avoid evil since Solomon said, “Do not enter the path of the wicked, and do not walk in the way of the evil” in Proverbs 4:14 (ESV).
-Or, we can be reminded to avoid temptation since Jesus instructed the disciples in the Garden to “watch and pray that you may not enter into temptation.
+For example, it can remind us to avoid evil since Solomon said, “Do not enter the path of the wicked, and do not walk in the way of the evil” in Proverbs 4:14 (ESV).
+Or, it can remind us to avoid temptation since Jesus instructed the disciples in the Garden to “watch and pray that you may not enter into temptation.
 The spirit indeed is willing, but the flesh is weak” (Matthew 26:41 ESV).
 Even still, we may be reminded to avoid disobeying God since Jesus said, “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven” (Matthew 7:21 ESV).
-All of these passages indicate routes that we should avoid just as a “Do NotEnter” sign indicates a route that is off limits to us.
+All of these passages indicate routes that we should avoid just as a “Do NotEnter” sign indicates a route that is off-limits to us.

 In addition to the aforementioned signs, consider the “One Way” sign, which can remind us that Jesus is the only means by which we have access to heaven.
 As Jesus said of Himself in John 14:6 (ESV), “I am the way, and the truth, and the life.
 No one comes to the Father except through me.”
 Or, consider the “Road Narrows” sign, which can remind us that following Christ is not the easy choice.
 As Jesus said in Matthew 7:14 (NIV), “small is the gate and narrow the road that leads to life, and only a few find it.”
 Also consider the “Do Not Block” sign, which can remind us of our responsibility to be considerate of one another.
 As Paul said in Romans 14:13 (ESV), “let us not pass judgment on one another any longer, but rather decide never to put a stumbling block or hindrance in the way of a brother.”